cyupa/website/src/pages/legal/terms/customer-terms/index.md

 ## Your feedback

-If a Customer sends us any feedback or suggestions regarding the Services, there is a chance we will use it, so the Customer grants us (for itself and all of its Authorized Users and other Customer personnel) an unlimited, irrevocable, perpetual, sublicensable, transferable, royalty-free license to use any such feedback or suggestions for any purpose without any obligation or compensation to the Customer, any Authorized User or other Customer personnel.
+If Customer sends us any feedback or suggestions regarding the Services, there is a chance we will use it, so Customer grants us (for itself and all of its Authorized Users and other Customer personnel) an unlimited, irrevocable, perpetual, sublicensable, transferable, royalty-free license to use any such feedback or suggestions for any purpose without any obligation or compensation to Customer, any Authorized User or other Customer personnel.

 ## You’re responsible for your content

-The Customer must comply with the Contract and ensure that its Authorized Users comply with the Contract and the User Terms.
-We aren't responsible for the content of any Customer Data or the way the Customer or its Authorized Users choose to use the Services to store or process any Customer Data.
+Customer must comply with the Contract and ensure that its Authorized Users comply with the Contract and the User Terms.
+Except as stated herein, we aren’t responsible for the content of any Customer Data or the way Customer or its Authorized Users choose to use the Services to store or process any Customer Data.

 ## Our removal rights

-If we believe that there is a violation of the Contract that can be remedied, we will, in most cases, ask the Customer to take direct action rather than intervene.
-However, we may directly step in and take what we determine to be appropriate action, if the Customer does not take appropriate action, or if we believe there is a credible risk of harm to us, the Services, Authorized Users, or any third parties.
+If we believe there is a violation of the Contract that can be remedied, we will, in most cases, ask Customer to take direct action rather than intervene.
+However, we may directly step in and take what we determine to be appropriate action, if Customer does not take appropriate action, or if we believe there is a credible risk of harm to us, the Services, Authorized Users, or any third parties.

 ## Payment terms

 Fees are specified in the “billing” interface and must be paid in advance.
-Payment obligations are non-cancelable and fees paid are non-refundable.
-For clarity, in the event the Customer cancels any subscriptions, the Customer will remain responsible for any unpaid fees under the paid subscription, and Services under the paid subscription will be deemed fully performed and delivered upon expiration of the initial team subscription term.
-If you decide to cancel part way through your subscription term, we will not refund you for the remainder of the term.
+Payment obligations are non-cancelable and fees paid are non-refundable except as stated herein.
+For clarity, in the event Customer cancels any subscriptions for convenience, Customer will remain responsible for any unpaid fees under the paid subscription, and Services under the paid subscription will be deemed fully performed and delivered upon expiration of the initial team subscription term.
+If you decide to cancel part way through your subscription term, we will not refund you for the remainder of the term unless termination is due to our breach.

 ## Auto-renewal

-All team subscriptions automatically renew (without the need to go through the Services “billing” interface) for additional periods equal to the preceding term.
+Team subscriptions paid by credit card automatically renew for additional periods equal to the preceding term, without the need to go through the Services “billing” interface.
+Team subscriptions paid by invoice will renew immediately after the invoice has been paid by Customer, or, in the case of a bank transfer, once the funds arrive in our account.

 ## Downgrade for non-payment

-If any fees owed to us by the Customer are three (3) days or more overdue, we may, without limiting our other rights and remedies, pause any team subscriptions until those amounts are paid in full.
-The Customer acknowledges and agrees that pausing their team subscription will result in a temporary loss of access to Customer Data.
+If any fees owed to us by Customer remain unpaid seven (7) days after written notice of non-payment, we may, without limiting our other rights and remedies, pause any team subscriptions until those amounts are paid in full.
+Customer acknowledges and agrees that pausing their team subscription will result in a temporary loss of edit rights to Customer Data.

 ## We’ll provide the Services

-We will make the Services available to the Customer and its Authorized Users as described in the Contract; and not use or process Customer Data for any purpose without the Customer’s prior written instructions; provided, however, that “prior written instructions” will be deemed to include use of the Services by Authorized Users and any processing related to such use or otherwise necessary for the performance of the Contract.
+We will make the Services available to Customer and its Authorized Users as described in the Contract; and not use or process Customer Data for any purpose without Customer’s prior written instructions; provided, however, that “prior written instructions” will be deemed to include use of the Services by Authorized Users and any processing related to such use or otherwise necessary for the performance of the Contract.

 ## We’ll keep the Services available

 We will use commercially reasonable efforts to make the Services available 24 hours a day, 7 days a week, excluding planned downtime.
-We expect planned downtime to be infrequent but will endeavor to provide the Customer with advance notice if we think it may exceed sixty (60) continuous minutes.
+We expect planned downtime to be infrequent but will endeavor to provide Customer with advance notice if we think it may exceed sixty (60) continuous minutes.

 ## We’ll protect your Customer Data

-The protection of Customer Data is a top priority for us so we will maintain administrative, physical, and technical safeguards.
+The protection of Customer Data is a top priority for us so we will maintain administrative, physical, and technical safeguards in accordance with industry best practices.
 Those safeguards will include measures for preventing unauthorized access, use, modification, deletion and disclosure of Customer Data by our personnel.
 Before sharing Customer Data with any of our third party service providers, we will ensure that the third party maintains, at a minimum, reasonable data practices for maintaining the confidentiality and security of Customer Data and preventing unauthorized access.
-The Customer (not us) bears sole responsibility for adequate security, protection and backup of Customer Data when in the Customer’s or its representatives’ or agents’ possession or control.
-We are not responsible for what the Customer’s Authorized Users do with Customer Data.
-That is the Customer’s responsibility.
+Customer (not us) bears sole responsibility for adequate security, protection and backup of Customer Data when in Customer’s or its representatives’ or agents’ possession or control.
+We are not responsible for what Customer’s Authorized Users do with Customer Data.
+That is solely Customer’s responsibility.

-We will notify the Customer of any unauthorized access or misuse of Customer Data (a **“Data Breach”**) as soon as reasonably possible after discovery of the Data Breach.
-We will not notify any third-parties of the involvement of the Customer’s Data in the Data Breach other than the Customer without the Customer’s prior written permission.
+We will notify Customer of any unauthorized access or misuse of Customer Data (a **“Data Breach”**) as soon as reasonably possible after discovery of the Data Breach.
+We will not notify any third-parties of the involvement of Customer’s Data in the Data Breach other than Customer without Customer’s prior written permission.
 We will immediately investigate and take appropriate remedial actions to mitigate the effects of the Data Breach.
 Such investigation and remediation activities shall be in accordance with applicable laws, regulations, industry standards, and industry best practices.
-Upon request, we will provide the Customer with a summary report of its investigation and remediation activities.
+Upon request, we will provide Customer with a summary report of its investigation and remediation activities.

 ## Data portability and deletion

-During the term of a team subscription, the Customer will be permitted to export or share certain Customer Data from the Services.
-However, because we have multiple, complex features, and the Customer has different retention options, the Customer acknowledges and agrees that the ability to export or share Customer Data may be limited or unavailable.
+At any time, Customer will be permitted to export or share certain Customer Data from the Services.
+However, because we have multiple, complex features, and Customer has different retention options, Customer acknowledges and agrees that the ability to export or share Customer Data may be limited or unavailable.

-Following termination or expiration of a team subscription, we will provide a period for the Customer to download Customer Data, in so far as possible.
-The Customer will have at least thirty (30) days to conduct the download (**“30-day download period”**).
+Following termination or expiration of a team subscription, we will provide a period for Customer to download Customer Data, in so far as possible.
+Customer will have at least thirty (30) days to conduct the download (**“30-day download period”**).
 After the 30-day download period, we will have no obligation to maintain or provide any Customer Data and may thereafter, unless legally prohibited, delete all Customer Data in our systems or otherwise in our possession or under our control.

 ## Privacy Policies

-Please review our [User Privacy Policy](/legal/privacy) and [Website Visitor Privacy Policy](/legal/website-privacy) for more information on how we collect and use data relating to the use of the Services.
+Our [User Privacy Policy](/legal/privacy) and [Website Visitor Privacy Policy](/legal/website-privacy) states how we collect and use Personal Information relating to the use of the Services.

 ## You own your Customer Data

-The Customer will own all Customer Data.
-Subject to the terms and conditions of the Contract, the Customer (for itself and all of its Authorized Users) grants us a worldwide, non-exclusive, limited term license to access, use, process, copy, distribute, perform, export and display Customer Data, only as reasonably necessary:
+Customer will own all Customer Data.
+Subject to the terms and conditions of the Contract, Customer (for itself and all of its Authorized Users) grants us a worldwide, non-exclusive, limited term license to access, use, process, copy, distribute, perform, export and display Customer Data, only as reasonably necessary:

 **(a)** to provide, maintain and update the Services;